Happy New Year!

 If you’re headed to the Boundary Waters, the only piece of paperwork you need to worry about is your BWCAW permit.

-One question we’ll get a lot in a couple weeks is, “I know the permit lottery is over.
-Is it too late to get a permit for the 2017 season?”
+One question we get a lot in first few weeks of the year is, “I know the permit lottery is over.
+Is it too late to get a permit for this season?”
 The answer is a big, resounding, “NO!”
 The permit lottery is an archaic hanger-on from the early days of BWCAW permitting and is now basically obsolete.
 The earliest that anyone can book a permit for any BWCAW entry point that we outfit for is 9 a.m.
 CST on Wednesday, January 25 over at recreation.gov.
 If you’d rather have us do the permit reserving, give us a call at 218-388-2221 and we’ll add your trip to the stack of permits we’ll book on the morning on January 25th.
 In general, if you know exactly when and where you’re going, you might as well just go ahead and book your permit.

 Quetico permits can be booked five months in advance of your entry date.

 Let the herding of cats begin!
 Remember, the maximum group size for a permit is 9 people.
 If you have a larger group than that, the group will be divided appropriately and sent on different trips.
 Don’t worry, your group size can be in flux until the moment when the permit is actually issued to you at the start of your trip; you don’t need to know your exact group size when you book your permit.

 If you’re taking care of your own food, you can get your specialized camp food (i.e. Backpacker’s Pantry) at any time since it’s designed to be shelf stable for years.
 It’s also a good idea to start thinking about any special dietary needs people in your group might have.
 If you’ve opted to have us do your food, submit your completed food menu at any time.